 The TCRWP functions both as a think tank and a community of practice.
 Every Thursday for thirty years, the staff developers and leaders devote the entire day to participating in an intense, collaborative think-tank.
 Meanwhile lead teachers participate in many think tanks that last across years and contribute in important ways to the organization’s knowledge base.
 Because the TCRWP places high value on maintaining long-term and close affiliations with schools and districts, this means that the organization, like its schools, is continually adapting to new pressures and challenges while holding tight to a longstanding commitment to joyous, purposeful, lifelong literacy.
 The result is that the TCRWP is deeply engaged in finding reasonable (and sometimes state-of-the-art) solutions to calls for more data-based, standards-based instruction and more alignment with teacher-effectiveness frameworks.

 The trajectory of this learning community is strengthened by close links to national literacy leaders and school reform experts, over 20 of whom work on site with us each year.
 Recently we (and the teachers with whom we work) have learned from Peter Johnston, Dick Allington, Tim Rasinski, Tony Wagner, Kylene Beers, Yvonne Rodriquez, Stephanie Harvey, Ellin Keene, Michael Fullan, James Comer, Katherine Bomer, Heidi Hayes Jacobs, Diane Ravitch, and Alfred Tatum.
 New York City’s location at the publishing capital of the world allows us to bring children’s authors to Teachers College.
-During recent years, visiting children’s authors include Katherine Paterson, Kate DiCamillo, James Howe, Pam Muñoz Ryan, Avi, Walter Dean Meyers, Jon Scieszka and others.
+During recent years, visiting children’s authors include Katherine Paterson, Kate DiCamillo, James Howe, Pam Muñoz Ryan, Avi, Walter Dean Myers, Jon Scieszka and others.

 How Does One Join?

 The boundary around the learning community that constitutes TCRWP is permeable.
 There is no gatekeeper—any individual and any school wishing to "be a member" is one.
 Teachers who learn from and with the TCRWP often regard this affiliation as integral to their professional identity, and schools, too, see the affiliation as one that defines their character.
 Members are contributors as well as learners.
 The community is exponentially enriched because many of the teachers, principals, scholars and superintendents who have maintained a deep involvement give back in a reciprocal fashion.
 Project schools regularly host visitors, for example, and participants share through Facebook, email, Twitter, and above all, through sustained relationships with each other.
-Teachers from across the world recently joined together to contribute almost $100,000 to schools that were hard hit by Hurricane Sandy.
+Teachers from across the world recently joined together to contribute to schools that were hard hit by Hurricane Harvey.
 This network is what the Project is all about.